amitmerchant1990/reverie/reviewers.md

 It is possible that an AE may send as an emergency review request for one of the prior month submissions that we're running late with.
 There is no strict deadline, but the sooner you could provide the review, the better.

 ### I got a review invitation that I’d like to decline, but when I click the decline button, I get the following error message on Openreview: "Wrong key, please refer back to the recruitment email."
 What do I have to do to be able to accept/decline invitations?
 Is this a known problem?"
 This is a known issue as the link (as opposed to the link *text*) uses %-encoding for umlauts (or even any non-ASCII characters).
-Openreview currently send emails in plain text and they are planning to send them in HTML format with all the links already translated, We hope that will solve the problem.
+Openreview currently send emails in plain text and they are planning to send them in HTML format with all the links already translated.
+We hope that will solve the problem.